-All staff should be aware that a child going missing from school (particularly repeatedly) can be a sign of other safeguarding risks.
+All staff should be aware that a child going missing from school (particularly repeatedly or without explanation) can be a sign of other safeguarding risks.
 This may include abuse, neglect, or exploitation (particularly County Lines); mental health problems, substance abuse; and a risk of travelling to conflict zones, female genital mutilation or forced marriage.